SlothsAreLazyTho/born2beroot/README.md

 ### Explaination:
 -	minlen => Minimum length for the password
 -	retry => Total retries before user failed on password
--	maxrepeat => Amount of characters that cannnot be repeated from the former password
+-	maxrepeat => Amount of characters that cannnot be repeated after each other.
 -	enfore_for_root => Enforce the password policy for root.
 -	usercheck => Cannot have username in the password
--	difok => Cannot have for example 7 characters of the last password used.
+-	difok => Cannot have 7 identical characters from the last password used.

 # Firewall
 UFW Stands short for ``uncomplicated firewall``.
-UFW is firewall system to block outgoing and incoming traffic through ports.
-With this nice system you can decide which ports may be used for your service(s).
+UFW is firewall system to block outgoing and incoming traffic through ports/ip addresses.
+With this nice system you decide which ports may be used for your service(s).

 ### Commands: